Veams/documentation/methodology/instruments/regions/methodology__regions.md

 ### File and Folder Structure

-Every region should be defined in our layout file (in example `lyt-default.hbs` which you can find in your `layouts` directory).
+Every region should be defined in our layout file (in example `lyt-default.hbs`.
+You can find your layout files in your `layouts` directory).

-For each layout we create a Sass file.
-In this layout Sass file we define our regions.
+For each layout you should create a Sass file.
+In this layout Sass file you will define your regions.

 [//]: #     ({{/wrapWith}})